Try for free

 Figuring out a property’s potential means doing some rental accounting calculations.
-There are several main metrics you can use in this article we take a closer look at two of them: cash-on-cash return vs cap rate.
+There are several main metrics you can use in this article we take a closer look at two of them: cash-on-cash return vs cap rate in real estate.
 Although both calculate return on investment (ROI) based on the financial health of your property, they have distinct purposes.
 It’s important to know which of them is right for your circumstances, how to use each metric and the significance of their formulas.

-Cap rate (short for capitalization rate) shows you what profits you can expect to gain from your property as a percentage.
+Cap rate in real estate (short for capitalization rate) shows you what profits you can expect to gain from your property as a percentage.
 It compares either annual returns or potential returns to the market value of your property.
 A higher percentage means greater projected profitability, but also a greater risk.

 The cap rate formula is:

 (Note: it’s important to use net operating income, not gross income.)